IT Focus Area: Security

 Mobile devices enable workers to accomplish tasks wherever and whenever they choose, but they can be distracting.
 Flitting between numerous screens and apps and continuously checking email and Twitter feeds is enough to disrupt even the most focused employee.

-“It is an epidemic," Lacy Roberson, Learning and Organization Development Director at eBay has said.
+“It is an epidemic," Lacy Roberson, Human Resources Business Partner at eBay has said.
 At most companies, it's a struggle "to get work done on a daily basis, with all these things coming at you.”
-In order to avoid the inevitable—people checking in on their devices and checking out of conversations — organizations like eBay have implemented a no-device policy for certain meetings.
-Even the White House is facing an inappropriate phone use problem.
-In an article entitled “How To Get People Off Their Phones In Meetings Without Being A Jerk”, Forbes detailed the President’s phone-drop protocol: before meeting with him, cabinet members attach yellow sticky notes with their names to their cell phones and leave them in a basket before entering the room.
+In order to avoid the inevitable —people checking in on their devices and checking out of conversations — organizations like eBay have implemented a no-device policy for certain meetings.
+Even the White House has faced an inappropriate phone use problem.
+In an article entitled “How To Get People Off Their Phones In Meetings Without Being A Jerk”, Forbes detailed former President Obama's phone-drop protocol: before meeting with him, cabinet members attached sticky notes with their names to their cell phones and left them in a basket before entering the room.

 While office distractions are nothing new, the lure of 24/7 social-networking streams and email alerts that accompany mobile devices is intensifying the problem.